tnicolaysen-aqua/tethys/docs/tutorials/map_layout/add_spatial_data.rst

     You can then add and subtract a few from this value to get your ``min_zoom`` and ``max_zoom`` range

 Now if you reload your map, our NextGen data will be centered and focused from the get-go.
-The zooming will also be contrained within the bounds we set.
+The zooming will also be constrained within the bounds we set.
 However, with the data now centered, we realize that there is something else to be desired: the symbology.
 The default rendering styles for these layers makes them look nearly identical.
 We can add a bit of code to have full control over how the data is rendered.

 3. Adjust the layer styles
 ==========================